 Cost and Award

-The Frederick Douglass Global Fellowship covers transportation, housing, and academic costs.
+The Douglass-O'Connell Global Internship covers transportation, housing, and academic costs.
 Food and entertainment are not included.
 Students with demonstrated financial need may be eligible for additional funding via Vanderbilt.